-If you can’t stop thinking about someone, don’t worry, that behavior is normal.
+If you constantly ask yourself, why do I keep thinking about someone?
+Don’t worry; that behavior is normal.
 Heartbreak is a common and nearly universal problem, and with time, we can even learn to be grateful for it.
 Don’t mentally punish yourself for experiencing this completely normal part of life.

 Consider why you can’t stop thinking about this person and ask yourself if you really want to.
 If there is still potential for a romantic relationship with them or her, and if you believe the other person genuinely might be interested, then it’s normal to think about this person all the time and enjoy the excitement that comes with a new love.
 But if he or she has expressed that they aren’t interested in going further with a romantic affair, then you’ve received your answer.